 Last summer, Justin attended a few car shows and was quite a hit.
 Like Lurch, he provided a unique contrast to the don't-touch-me-unless-you-are-naked trailer queens.
 Here is a photo of Justin at Ironstone Winery Concours D'Elegance in 2014.

 I took him on a 120-mile joint tour with the Vintage Chevrolet Club of America and the Durant Motors Club..
 He performed magnificently!!

 Bill Barker, the Webmaster of the VCCA, visited my house on his way home from the 2014 VCCA Route 66 Bucket Tour.
 While visiting, he took a video tape ride around my neighborhood.
 If you want to read the whole story about the VCCA Route 66 Bucket Tour, here is a link to the beginning of it.

 Last year, I took Justin for a "Show and Tell" day at the local high school auto shop.
 I spent the entire day.
 It was a blast!

 In my search for more information on Justin, I tried California DMV records, but they don't go back that far.
 I am tracing the property ownership for the farm.
 So far, I've found that the guy who owned the farm before JT Morgan started a construction company which is still in the family and still in Martinez.
 I've contacted the family, but nobody currently living remembers the truck.
-I'll provide more info as (and if) I find it.

 I would think it safe to say that Justin will be as big a star as Lurch.
 It is a mighty fine thing you have done.
 Not only saving old iron, preserving the history, but giving a name and story to it all.
 Some of those kids may not remember the years of the trucks, but they will remember their names, and their adventures, and the enjoyment of keeping it all alive.
 Here's hoping Justin has as fun a career in the limelight as Lurch has enjoyed.
 And you, too! ~ Editor